 The testator usually appoints the person who should serve as the executor.
 If the will of the testator doesn’t nominate such a person, it won’t be possible for one party to apply for probate.
 In such instances, one of the beneficiaries is allowed to apply for legal documents allowing them to act as administrators.

-In England & Wales there are no time limits for the probate application.
-However, there are other aspects of the process, such as settling inheritance tax issues, that do have timescales attached.
+In England & Wales, there are no time limits for the probate process.
+However, there are other aspects of the probate process, such as settling inheritance tax issues, that do have timescales attached.
 When applying for probate you first need to make sure you have a grant of probate.
 This allows you to deal with their affairs.

 When it comes to inheritance tax, this must be deal with within 6 months of the date of death.